emilyporter920/Stock-Analysis/README.md

 #### Advantages:

 * Refactoring code is used to make the processes more efficient.
-In this case, refactoring the code allowed the process to take 1/4 of the time before refactoring.
+In this case the refactored code allowed the process to take a fraction of the time.
-* Refactoring code makes the code look cleaner.
+* Refactored code makes the code look cleaner.
-* Refactoring code uses less memory.
+* Refactored code uses less memory.

 #### Disadvantages: